The 1939 Register is one of the most important documents in modern British history. Here's how to search it

 Censuses are an invaluable aid to researching your family history, and give a great snapshot of your family, and indeed the country, at a specific point in time.
 They are taken every 10 years, and are only opened up for public viewing 100 years after they were made.
 This means that the last census available to search is

 the one taken in 1911, so the 1939 Register is a great way to "bridge the gap" between now and then.

 You can search for family members or to find out who lived in your house on the eve of World War 2.
 You can even find out what the most popular occupations and surnames were in the area you come from, and see how they compare with other localities.
 It contains the details of over 41 million people, all collected over the course of a single day.

 So much more than a record set - you get all this with each and every 1939 household record

-For more information on our how to make the most of our premium record set, you can read useful tips and tricks and watch expert webinars in our
+For more information on our how to make this amazing record set, read useful tips and tricks, and watch expert webinars in our

 dedicated help hub.